How do you market an intangible product?

 Most consulting firms may offer strategic services where they might give a company a pack of information or report.
 However, that's not the real product.
 That's just the end result of the value-added services consultants have.
 Their product lies in the knowledge and experience or tools that are needed to answer some pretty complicated questions.

 Ah, yes!
 Marketing is most definitely an intangible service.
 The role of marketing is to create value in a product or service.
 The actual production of marketing is definitely intangible.
-Although it's main goal is to increase value for these products or services, it doesn't necessarily add any value that can be seen.
+Although its main goal is to increase the value of these products or services, it doesn't necessarily add any value that can be seen.
 Messaging, building the brand, or even logistics needed to get the product or service in a customer's hand are all intangible.

 Accounting, investment bankers, brokers, underwriters.
 Although these guys may help increase your wealth, the generation of that wealth is completely intangible.
 Their methodologies and technical know-how (most of the time a secret) is what they are well-known for.
 It's also how they're able to keep making you more money.